Horocycle dynamics: new invariants and eigenform loci in the stratum H(1,1): Introduction

-The equivariant maps in cases (3)--(6) arise from the real Rel operation and are not defined for every point in $G/\Gamma$.
-They define Borel isomorphisms between the supports of these measures and homogeneous spaces (that is, quotients $G/\Gamma$ for lattices $\Gamma \subset G$).
-We emphasize however that these maps are not everywhere defined, but rather on a dense open set of full measure, and thus their existence does not imply the existence of homeomorphisms of the supports of these measures with homogeneous spaces of $G$.
+The equivariant maps in cases (3)--(6) arise from the real Rel operation and are not defined for every point in $\SL_2(\R)/\Gamma$.
+They define Borel isomorphisms between the supports of these measures and homogeneous spaces (that is, quotients $\SL_2(\R)/\Gamma$ for lattices $\Gamma \subset \SL_2(\R)$).
+We emphasize however that these maps are not everywhere defined, but rather on a dense open set of full measure, and thus their existence does not imply the existence of homeomorphisms of the supports of these measures with homogeneous spaces of $\SL_2(\R)$.
 In fact such homeomorphisms do not exist in general; in a forthcoming paper \cite{examples}, we show that the supports of these measures are not homeomorphic to homogeneous spaces.
 In particular the supports of the measures appearing in case (5) above are manifolds with nonempty boundaries and infinitely generated fundamental groups.
-It is likely that the same is true in cases (3), (4) and (6).

 Theorem \ref{thm: Calta Wortman revisited} extends a theorem of Calta and Wortman \cite{CW}.
 In \cite{CW} it was assumed that $D$ is not a square, and thus case (6) did not arise.
 Also \cite{CW} assumed that $\mu$ is not invariant under the real Rel operation, and case (2) did not arise.
 Theorem \ref{thm: Calta Wortman revisited} is proved in a more general form in \S \ref{sec: classification}.
 The statement is inspired by Ratner's measure classification theorem \cite[Thm.
 3.3.2]{KSS handbook}, and its proof is inspired by \cite{EMM, CW}, which in turn employs arguments of Ratner.
 We provide some technical shortcuts and clarify some delicate steps.
-Our treatment relies on the general results worked out in \S\ref{subsec: group of a measure}, \S\ref{subsec: generic points} and \S\ref{sec: explicit}.
+Our treatment relies on the general results worked out in \S\ref{subsec: group of a measure}, \S\ref{subsec: generic points} and \S\ref{subsec: explicit}.

-The measures in cases (1)--(6) of Theorem \ref{thm: Calta Wortman revisited} are naturally organized in continuous families depending on some real parameters (e.g. in case (5) the continuous parameter involves a real Rel perturbation, and in case (2) there is a natural two parameter family of perturbations).
-We call such continuous families of $U$-invariant measures ``beds''.
-Within them, the invariants $\Xi(\mu)$, $Z^{(\mu)}$ and $Z_\mu$ are constant, while $N^{(\mu)}$ and $N_\mu$ vary in a natural way with respect to the real Rel action.
-In \S \ref{sec: generic}, we develop an analogue of the ``linearization technique'' developed for homogeneous spaces (see \cite[\S 3.4]{KSS handbook}) to analyze the behavior of $U$-orbits which are near beds.
-Using these ideas we classify all orbit-closures for the $U$-action on $\EE_D(1,1)$.
+The measures in cases (1)--(6) of Theorem \ref{thm: Calta Wortman revisited} are naturally organized in beds.
+In case (5) the continuous parameter involves a real Rel perturbation, and in case (2) there is a natural two parameter family of perturbations.